goerz/docs_versions_menu/README.rst

 Sphinx_ extension and utility to add a versions menu to Doctr_-deployed documentation.

+Doctr_ is a tool that deploys Sphinx_ documentation to `Github Pages`_.
+It is an alternative to the popular `Read the Docs`_ (RTD).
+Compared to RTD, Doctr gives full control over the documentation build process.
+However, Doctr out of the box does not support documentation for multiple versions of a package at the same time (unlike RTD).

+The ``doctr-versions-menu`` package aims to remedy this.
+It provides a Sphinx extension and a command line tool that work together to generate a dynamic versions menu similar to that on RTD pages:

 .. image:: https://raw.githubusercontent.com/goerz/doctr_versions_menu/master/docs/_static/doctr-versions-menu-screenshot.png
   :alt: Doctr Versions Menu Screenshot

+It also injects warnings for outdated or unreleased versions.

+See the ``doctr-versions-menu`` documentation itself for a `live example <online_>`_.

 Development of Doctr Versions Menu happens on `Github`_.
 You can read the full documentation online_.